Google Analytics turns insights into actions.

 - Cohort Analysis (Beta)- This tells you how well your website is performing and gives you in-depth insights into user behavior.

-This allows you to examine user behaviour on an individual basis rather than all combined.
+This allows you to examine user behavior on an individual basis rather than all combined.

 This section divides the visitors on the basis of age and gender, helping you gauge which part of the audience is more likely to convert.
 On the basis of that information, you can run ads.